andrewbaxter439/codeclub-archetype/README.md

 ## Start a new project

 In your root folder, use your newly installed maven archetype to make a new project.
-Under `artifactId` give your project a name and under `appName` give the name of the main class.
+Under `artifactId` give your project a name and under `app_name` give the name of the main class.
 For example for the `java_testcool` project and the `TestCool` app:

 ```shell
 mvn archetype:generate                     \